 Monstrous whirlpool in Latvia swallows everything in its path

-Not so much a sink hole but good example if the pipe going thru the dam had water eroding around the outside of the pipe, called piping.
+Not so much a sink hole but good example if the pipe going through the dam had water eroding around the outside of the pipe, called piping.
 This guy did move away from the action

 3 sink holes forming.
 I think I would back up more